vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-documentation-migrating-cms-settings-after-major-update.md

 2. Change to the **production workspace** containing your latest changes and [publish](https://developers.vtex.com/docs/guides/vtex-io-documentation-making-your-new-app-version-publicly-available#step-2---publishing-the-new-app-version) a new major version of your store theme app.
 3. Create a new production workspace by running the following command:

-  - _Remember to replace the values in curly brackets with the values that apply to your scenario._
+ >ℹ️ Replace the values in curly brackets with the values that apply to your scenario.

   ```sh
   vtex use {workspaceName} --production